RakhithJK/serbanghita-Mobile-Detect-wiki/Road-to-3.0.0.md

 1. Recreate `is()` method for backward compatibility.
 1. Create internal caching mechanism for the `what()` method.
 Should be able to create, read and destroy the cache.
 1. Remove all `@deprecated` methods and/or parameters.
+1. When a `$cacheAdapter` is passed during construction, all heavy calls should pipe data through there with the user agent as the key.
+At the least, we can implement a simple local in-memory cache and maybe some other super-simple adapters like APC or memcached.

 ### Competition